ellitedevs/aksh.github.io/aksh-architecture.md

 ---
 layout: default
-title: The Transformation of a Message to a Cloud Lab via AKSH
+title: The Transformation of a message to a Cloud Lab via AKSH
 nav_order: 2
 description: An overview of AKSH's architecture and how does it work

 permalink: /transformation-of-message-to-cloud-lab-aksh-architecutre
 ---
-# The Transformation of a Message to a Cloud Lab via AKSH
+# The Transformation of a message to a Cloud Lab via AKSH

 --